Modern YEAR FOURTEEN (Part 1)

 ———————–Bloodbath #1-2

-–REFERENCE: In Detective Comics #668.
-Batman (Jean-Paul Valley) seals-off entryways and adds a shooting gallery to the Batave, complete with cutouts of Bat-villains.
+–REFERENCE: In Detective Comics #668, Batman: Shadow of the Bat #30, and Batman: Legends of the Dark Knight #63.
+Batman (Jean-Paul Valley) updates the Batcave, sealing-off entryways, installing booby-traps, and adding a shooting gallery, complete with cutouts of Bat-villains.
 The Batcave already had a target range (mostly for Batarang practice), but this is another beast entirely.
+Batman also booby-traps the Batmobile, making it so that it will explode if anyone else but he tries to access it.

 ———————–Detective Comics #667-668